Skip to content

 Governance of Model on Power BI

-When the Lens Model is activated via BI Sync on Power BI, the management process is handled through authentication and authorization using the DataOS user ID and API key when accessing synced data models.
+When the Lens Model is activated via BI Sync on Power BI, the process is handled through authentication and authorization using the DataOS user ID and API key when accessing synced data models.
 This ensures that columns redacted by Lens data policies are restricted based on the user's group permissions.

 For instance, if a user named iamgroot in the "Analyst" group is restricted from viewing the "Annual Salary" column, this column will not be visible in either the Data Product exploration page or in PowerBI after syncing.
 Power BI requires the DataOS user ID and API key for authentication, ensuring that users can access the full model, except for any columns restricted by their data policies.
 This approach maintains security and guarantees that users only see the data they are authorized to view.